maliput/maliput_documentation/docs/getting_started.rst

 Traffic Lights
 --------------

-`maliput` models traffic lights via `maliput::api::rules::TrafficLight`.
+`maliput` models traffic lights via `maliput::api::rules::TrafficLight`_.
 It contains one or more groups of light bulbs with varying colors and shapes.
-Note that traffic lights are physical manifestations of underlying right-of-way rules
+Note that traffic lights are physical manifestations of underlying right-of-way rules.

 * A **TrafficLight** models the signaling device that are typically located at road intersections.
 It is composed by one or more groups of light bulbs called `BulbGroup`.
 For each `TrafficLight` an unique id and a pose in the Inertial-frame is defined.
 * A **BulbGroup** models a group of light bulbs within a traffic light.
 Pose is relative to the traffic light that holds it.